Redo Parathyroid Surgery

 Fig.4: Venous sampling map to identify greatest source of PTH and likely site of a tumourIn the patient who has had a previous failed exploration, perhaps due to a mediastinal adenoma, more invasive tests may be needed in addition to sestamibi scan and ultrasound, or 4D-CT.

-Multiple samples of venous blood can be taken from around the neck and upper mediastinum, allowing the identification of the greatest source of PTH, and thus the likely site of a parathyroid tumour.
+The aim is to take multiple samples of venous blood from around the neck and upper mediastinum, allowing the identification of the greatest source of PTH, and thus the likely site of a parathyroid tumour.
 A map of the results can then be produced to guide the surgeon in a subsequent exploration (Fig. 4).

 Selective angiography can also be added, looking for the characteristic 'blush' of contrast which identifies the abnormal parathyroid tissue.